 Our pets have fared best during the last year and a half.
 Here’s my dog Bobby Newport (which you’ll understand if you’ve seen Parks and Recreation), enjoying one of our many walks.

 Shortly after my physical workspace changed unexpectedly, my job did as well.
-I accepted a role as Designed Field Research Scientist on our Protocol Management Team within the Science division of The Climate Corporation.
+I accepted a role as Designed Field Research Scientist on our Protocol Management Team within the Science division of Climate LLC.

 I also happened to be 7 months pregnant at the time.
 The combination of newness brought on more stress and anxiety.

 “Will I be able to succeed in a new role while having a new, and my first, child?”

 “Will my new manager be supportive of my new mom life, like I believed my previous one would have been?”